canonical/snapd/docs/interfaces.md

 The availability of an interface depends on whether snapd is running on a classic (eg, traditional desktop or server) or on a native system.
-Interfaces may also be implicit to the OS snap or implemented only via snaps providing the slot.
+Interfaces may be provided by the OS snap or provided solely via snaps providing the slot.

 ## Transitional interfaces
 Most interfaces are designed for strong application isolation and user control